rudi77/sdc/project5/writeup.md

 | Recall    | 0.993107409535 |
 | F1 score  | 0.995394358089 |

-The code can be found in `classifier.py` and the svm model in generated in the `train_models()` functions.
+The code can be found in the file `classifier.py` and the svm model is generated in the `train_models()` functions.
 The following lines are the most important ones: First I shuffle the dataset.
 Then I normalize the features.
 Therefore I use scikits `StandardScaler`.
 Then I create a training and a testset and fit the svm.
-Finally, I dump the model the scaler, some metrices and the best_params to a file.
+Finally, I dump the model, the scaler, some metrices and the best_params to a file.
 ```python
         shuffled_dataset = shuffle(dataset.values)
         shuffled_dataset = shuffle(shuffled_dataset)